aws-samples/shopfloor-connectivity/docs/core/aggregation-configuration.md

 ---
 ###  Size

-The number of values to aggregate before applying the aggregation and sending output to the targets.
+The Count property specifies the number of values that must be collected before applying the aggregation functions and publishing the results to the targets.
+This determines how many data points will be combined into a single aggregated output message.
+The value must be 1 or higher, with a default value of 1 if not specified.

 **Type**: Integer

-Default value  is 1,value must be 1 or higher

 ---
 ###  Output